 - Lentil soup with lentils, kale, and authentic Italian flavor.

 - Tuscan bean soup is packed with protein and fiber, a perfect bowl of comfort food.

 If you’re a fan of winter squash, take a peek at our healthy and easy plant-based favorites:

-- Pasta with butternut squash with an indulgent and Sunday-dinner-friendly pasta sauce
+- Pasta with kabocha squash with an indulgent and Sunday-dinner-friendly pasta sauce.

 For many more dinner ideas, check out our mains category page.

 - 1 medium-sized kabocha squash about 3 pounds/1.4 kg with the skin, or 2 pounds/900 grams peeled and seeded

 - 3 tablespoons olive oil half for roasting the squash and half for cooking the onion

 - 1 teaspoon ginger grated